 Normally, guests are not expected to bring gifts to an engagement party.
 However, you can send one in advance to the bride's place.
 If someone brings a gift to the engagement party, the couple should open it only after all the guests have left.

 The father of the bride announces the engagement of his daughter and her fiance, and is the first person to ask the guests to raise a toast to them.
 Then, the groom-to-be says a few words about his would-be wife and her family, and raises a toast to them.
-After this, the guests can also raise a toast to the couple.
-At the end, the couple can raise a toast to their parents and guests, to thank them for joining in their happiness.

 There is not much to abide by, is there?
 However, remember that etiquette says that the couple should send thank you cards to all those guests who attended the party.